Unified Champion Schools Outreach Opportunity

 Special Olympics Unified Champion Schools is an education-based project, financially supported by the U.S. Department of Education, that uses the sports and education programs of Special Olympics to activate young people across the U.S. in order to promote school communities where all young people are agents of change – fostering respect, dignity and advocacy for people with intellectual disabilities.
 Special Olympics believes that through sports young people can make a difference in friendships, schools and communities.
 Special Olympics Illinois Unified Champion Schools incorporates Special Olympics sports and related activities, however, in this new way of operating (youth-centered, school focused) there is an enhancement in current programs and paradigms from a focus on events to committing to a movement advocating for youth as change agents now and in the future.

 Unified Champion Schools Outreach Opportunity Details

 Unified Champion Schools initiatives include a host of core activities, both on the national and the grass-roots level.
 Local projects that meet Unified Champion Schools objectives are supported through an outreach process for local Special Olympics Programs.
 Special Olympics Illinois is offering outreach opportunities with a portion of this money.
-This application process is open from October 1 – November 30, 2017.
+This application process is open from October 15 – November 30, 2018.
 There is no minimum amount of funds that need to be requested per application.
 The maximum award will be $1,500.
-Students, teachers or schools that receive the funds will be notified by December 15, 2017, for project completion with all receipts turned in by June 15, 2018.
+Students, teachers or schools that receive the funds will be notified by December 15, 2018, for project completion with all receipts turned in by June 15, 2019.